SarahEDalrymple/All-purpose-biomod/README.md

-To find one extremely annotated R script presenting biomod with all the necessary downloads and data prep, go to the Github link above.
+To find one highly annotated R script presenting biomod with all the necessary downloads and data prep, go to the Github link above.

 Pull requests and revisions/adaptations welcome.